vertex-lab/website/content/docs/faq.md

 All Vertex responses are cryptographically signed.
 However, there is no trustless way to know that a response is legitimate except by running our code on the same data.

-We are currently building client-side validation schemes so your users will be able to verify independently.
+We are currently exploring client-side validation schemes so your users will be able to verify independently.

 {{% /details %}}